xenon007/ai-engineering-hub/code-model-comparison/README.md

 ## Usage

+1. Select the models you want to compare from the dropdown menu
-1. Enter a GitHub repository URL in the sidebar
+2. Enter a GitHub repository URL in the sidebar
-2. Click "Ingest Repository" to load the repository context
+3. Click "Ingest Repository" to load the repository context
-3. Enter your code generation prompt in the chat
+4. Enter your code generation prompt in the chat
-4. View the generated code from both models side by side
+5. View the generated code from both models side by side
-5. Click on "Evaluate Code" to evaluate code using DeepEval
+6. Click on "Evaluate Code" to evaluate code using DeepEval
-6. View the evaluation metrics comparing both models' performance
+7. View the evaluation metrics comparing both models' performance

 ## Evaluation Metrics